m-voit/semantic-release-playground/README.md

-# semantic-release-playground
+# Semantic release playground

-A playground to experiment with the semantic-release package to generate semantic versions in cicd pipelines
+A playground to experiment with the semantic-release package to generate semantic versions in CI/CD pipelines